rjspencer/docs/theming.md

 :	should photos be grouped into album updates

     defaults to `true`

+exclusive
+:	whether or not to also show exclusive content if the user is logged in

+	defaults to true

+	accepted values are `true` or `false`

 limit
 :	how many items per page. defaults to 10